Route Schnellfahrstrecke Köln - Frankfurt Am Main

 Licenses needed:

-• Rhein-Ruhr Express (by National-Express, license owned by the state or NordRhein-Westfalen
+• Rhein-Ruhr Express (by National-Express, license owned by the state of NordRhein-Westfalen)

 • DB Fernverkehr